 Ultimately, you should volunteer and serve because you care about others and want to make the world a better place.
 However, never discount what you are signaling about yourself when you serve.
 Youth with high GPAs and ACT/SAT scores are a dime a dozen.
 Serving sets you apart as not only a high achiever, but also a high achiever who cares about others.
 These are the type of people we want on our teams.

-Clayton Thyne is a Professor in the Political Science department at the University of Kentucky.
+Written for Pebble Tossers by Clayton Thyne, a Professor in the Political Science department at the University of Kentucky.
 He currently serves as the Department Chair, having previously held positions as Director of Graduate Studies and as the co-founder and Director of the Peace Studies certificate program.
 His research currently focuses on domestic conflict/instability, coups d’état, regime types and democratization, and international education.